Itiviti/gradle-msbuild-plugin/README.md

     }

     assemblyInfoPatcher {
-      // optional task, you need to enable it if you want to patch your AssemblyInfo.cs/fs enable = true
+      // mandatory if you want to patch your AssemblyInfo.cs/fs

-      // defaults to project.version, but you might want to tweak it version = project.version + '.0.0'
+      // TODO: not yet normalized, beware than .Net version must be X.Y.Z.B format, with Z/B optionals version = project.version + '.0.0'

-      // defaults to above version
-      fileVersion = version + '-Beta'
+      // defaults to above version, fewer restrictions on the format fileVersion = version + '-Beta'
     }